SocAIty/FastTaskAPI/README.md

 ## What does this do?

 - Routing functionality: for serverless providers like [Runpod](Runpod.io)
-- Automized jobs, job queues for your service (no code required).
+- Jobs, job queues for your service (no code required).
 - Async, sync and streaming functionality.
   - Including progress bars.
 - File support, also for serverless providers like [Runpod](https://docs.runpod.io/serverless/workers/handlers/overview)